m4rkw/linux-server-hardening-guide/README.md

 3. Configure your firewall to block all egress except for DNS and outbound http/https as the user that the squid proxy runs as.
 4. Configure all of your services that need egress to use the squid proxy (such as apt/yum etc).
-5. Add regex rules as necessary to the allowlist patterns list.
+5. Add regex rules as necessary to the allowlist.

 ## Use apparmor or selinux